sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 #### How can I open a URL in a specific Safari Tab Group? {#safari-tab-group}

 Safari does not provide any way to achieve this.
-You will have to send a feature request to Apple.
+You will have to send a [feature request to Apple](https://feedbackassistant.apple.com).
+Tell them they need to add support for opening a URL in a specific Safari Tab Group from AppleScript and Shortcuts.

 #### Velja does not show browsers from the user “~/Applications” folder